NetworkBlockDevice/nbd/doc/proto.md

     valid up until the reported offset, and that portions of the read that do not have a corresponding content chunk are not valid.

-    A client MAY close the connection if it detects that the server has sent invalid chunks (such as overlapping data, or not enough data before claiming success).
+    A client MAY initiate a hard disconnect if it detects that the server has sent invalid chunks (such as overlapping data, or not enough data before claiming success).